Japanese Creamy Saké Drink

 1 - 1 1/2 cups almond milk or rice milk

-2 tablespoons Mitoku Natural Rice Malt, or to taste
+2 tablespoons Mitoku Rice Malt, or to taste

 Purée all ingredients thoroughly in a blender.
 If you want a creamy texture, pour through a fine-mesh strainer to remove rice hulls and strawberry seeds.
 Serve well chilled.
-Of course you don't have to wait for summertime to make this delicious, wholesome shake!
+Garnish with sliced strawberries, blueberries or fresh mint leaves.

 Makes 1 cup